Testing emergent gravity with mass densities of galaxy clusters: Testing emergent gravity

 \subsection{Systematic shape bias from concentration}

-An alternative approach to simply increasing our mass measurement errors as a result of systematic uncertainties in our $\chi^2$ analysis, we can fix the mass measurement with our current errors but allow the profiles shapes to be more uncertain.
-As we can see from the figure \ref{plot:c_new}, if we assume that the cluster weak-lensing inferred masses are unbiased, the EG model becomes more consistent with the data for $c_{200} \approx 2$.
+An alternative approach to evaluate systematic uncertainty due to the mass-concentration relation is to fix the mass measurements with our current errors while allowing the profile shapes to be more uncertain.
+As we can see from Fig. \ref{plot:c_new}, if we assume that the cluster weak-lensing inferred masses are unbiased, the EG model becomes more consistent with the data at $c_{200} \approx 2$.
 While small, this average value for the NFW concentration of the weak-lensing mass profiles of massive clusters is close to those obtained in simulations \citep{Groener:2015cxa, Klypin:2014kpa, Correa:2015dva}.